• Skip to primary navigation

 This section reviews the best ingredients and substitutions for this recipe.
 For an exact list of ingredients and quantities, check the recipe card below.

 • Burger - We use ground venison or ground elk.
-If using ground beef, select a lean ground beef.
+If using ground beef, select lean ground beef.

-• Seasonings - Chili powder, ground cumin, garlic powder, dried oregano and salt.
+• Seasonings - Chili powder, ground cumin, garlic powder, dried oregano, and salt.
 You could also add ground chipotle seasoning if you wanted to add a bit of smoky flavor and a bit of spice.

 • Homemade taco seasoning can also be used